diwakar1/TypingSpeedApplication/README.md

 This application basically allows the user to type the given texts exactly and see the typing speeed of user accordingly.if users encounters any typo,it will give hints with letters and border turned to red .
 Otherwise letters and border remain black and green respectively.
-If users type correctly until end,the timer stops automatically and users see their speed in timer
+If users type correctly until end,the timer stops automatically and users see the speed in timer

 Besides, there are buttons like stop button to stop (timer also stops) then continue(if user wants) and start over button to start back again.